SJTU-YONGFU-RESEARCH-GRP/core/DATASET.md

 - ![Wire Count Histogram](plots/wire_count_histogram.png)
 - ![Memory Count Histogram](plots/memory_count_histogram.png)
 - ![Top Cell Types](plots/cell_type_histogram.png)

+## Conclusion

-\n## Conclusion\n\nThis dataset provides a diverse collection of Verilog modules that represent various aspects of digital design:\n\n1. **Design Complexity**: The dataset includes 39 simple (0-50 lines), 80 medium (51-200 lines), and 19 complex (>200 lines) modules, offering a varied set for analysis and research purposes.\n\n2. **Design Patterns**: Common Verilog constructs such as if_else (90.6%), for_loop (80.4%), case (40.6%) are frequently used (5 distinct patterns observed), indicating that the dataset reflects typical coding practices.\n\n3. **Parameterization**: An average of 2.75 parameters per module suggests that many designs are configurable and promote reusability.\n\n4. **Interface Complexity**: With an average of 11.20 ports per module, the designs demonstrate a range of interface complexities suitable for diverse applications.\n\n5. **Synthesis Metrics**: Available synthesis statistics (e.g., an average of 1645.76 cells for 114 successfully synthesized modules with cell data) provide insights into the hardware implications and implementation styles.
-Detailed metrics are available in the synthesis section.\n\nThis dataset is well-suited for research in areas such as:
+This dataset provides a diverse collection of Verilog modules that represent various aspects of digital design:

+1. **Design Complexity**: The dataset includes 38 simple (0-50 lines), 81 medium (51-200 lines), and 19 complex (>200 lines) modules, offering a varied set for analysis and research purposes.

+2. **Design Patterns**: Common Verilog constructs such as if_else (90.6%), for_loop (80.4%), case (40.6%) are frequently used (5 distinct patterns observed), indicating that the dataset reflects typical coding practices.

+3. **Parameterization**: An average of 2.75 parameters per module suggests that many designs are configurable and promote reusability.

+4. **Interface Complexity**: With an average of 11.21 ports per module, the designs demonstrate a range of interface complexities suitable for diverse applications.

+5. **Synthesis Metrics**: Available synthesis statistics (e.g., an average of 1562.82 cells for 123 successfully synthesized modules with cell data) provide insights into the hardware implications and implementation styles.
+Detailed metrics are available in the synthesis section.

+This dataset is well-suited for research in areas such as:
 - RTL design patterns and best practices
 - Code complexity analysis and prediction
 - Design automation, synthesis, and optimization techniques